goodatlas/zeroth/s5/data/local/lm/README.md

 ## 0. phone symbol mapping table in Zeroth
 Caution: For IPA symbol mappings, it has not been tested if it is proper enough to train or not.
-I'm trying to change the Zeroth phone symbols into IPA from to design a universal acoustic model, But it is not finialized.
+I'm trying to change the Zeroth phone symbols into IPA form to design a universal acoustic model, But it is not finialized.

 ```
 CHOSUNG_LIST =  [u'ㄱ', u'ㄲ', u'ㄴ', u'ㄷ', u'ㄸ', u'ㄹ', u'ㅁ', u'ㅂ', u'ㅃ', u'ㅅ',\